fragarco/abasm/docs/en/abasm.md

 # Changelog

+- version 1.3.1 - 28/12/2025
+  * CPCTELERA examples were not working from the DSK.
+  * Fix EOL in ASCII files added to DSK or CDT files.
+  * Make.sh scripts added in all examples (Linux and macOS).

 - Version 1.3.0 - 27/12/2025
   * New directive MDELETE to delete an already defined macro.
   * Macros without arguments were not working as expected.